wg-osr/walkerga.github.io/_posts/2020-11-13-animal-domain.md

 <ins>Commandments</ins>
 - Act as your animal does in its ecosystem.
 - Protect your animal and its environment.
-- Promote the societal virtues your animal embodies.

 <ins>Sin</ins>
 - Kill your animal or destroy its environment.